 Every time I arrived with my little parcel, he'd come down to the dock to greet me and I'd ask; So Norwell, have you had a birthday recently?
 He would grin, look at his feet, shake his head, wag a finger at me and reply, "I'm still old enough to live on my own ... but what is it you've brought for my birthday?"

 Before the days of refrigeration, this tiny village with a population of about 100 souls, provided an important industry in the BVI.
 Residents and passing ships required salt to cure meat and fish.
 But as time marched by the need for this particular seasoning as anything more than a table condiment passed into history.
 The villagers left one by one to seek other employment and only 8 stalwart residents remained.

 By 1993, the rest had passed away or moved to Tortola or some other island and Norwell was left on his own.
-He never admitted to being lonely and in 1996, I asked him if he ever planned to retire and move off Salt Island.
+He never admitted to being lonely.
+I once asked him if he ever planned to retire and move off Salt Island.
 He just chuckled and asked who would take his place and collect the salt?
 "No, I got my dog and I get enough visitors to keep me happy."

 The Wreck of the Rhone

-Today, the wreck of the Rhone is one of the most popular dive sites in the British Virgin Islands and the ship is still in very good condition.
-Its alive with fish and all kinds of coral and for scuba diving enthusiasts, its definitely worth checking out!
+Today, the wreck of the Rhone is one of the most popular dive sites in the BVI and the wreck is still in very good condition.
+It's alive with fish and all kinds of coral and for scuba diving enthusiasts, its definitely worth checking out!

 In 2005, a marine biologist, avid SCUBA diver, photographer and prolific author named John Christopher Fine, wrote a book called "Lost on the Ocean Floor: Diving the World's Ghost Ships".

 In chapter 2, Doctor Fine has provided an account of the Wreck of The Rhone while noting the carnage and the aftermath of this dreadful hurricane that took so many lives, both on land and at sea.